 Warning: this post may offend some people.
 It is a large dose of raw reality.
 I always love comments, but please keep it clean and respectful.
-We are all adults, lets make sure to act like it.
+We are all adults, let's make sure to act like it.

 Yesterday my friend Christy and I headed to walk some trails at our local college for exercise and to do something “different” than our normal morning walk around our neighborhood.

 The night before she went to a different church for Wednesday Night Supper.
 She didn't have a real great experience right from the beginning, but what had her dumbfounded was the sermon.

 He even went as far as to tell the women that they “need to lose weight and put on makeup and do their hair and get out of sweatpants” so that they are more pleasing to their men.

 Surprisingly, this is not the part that sent her (and I as she told me) over the edge.

 The Pastor did continue on in the Chapter where it is also told that “Husbands, love your wives and do not be harsh with them.”
-(Col 3:19) and he nailed the guys about how they treat their wives and their expectations and that they should also HELP with the children, and household etc. (which is GREAT!)
+(Col 3:19) and he nailed the guys about how they treat their wives and their expectations and that they should also HELP with the children, and household, etc. (which is GREAT!)

 The part that kept sticking out though was how he was talking only about a woman's appearance and a man's behavior.
 Even went as far as to say “Men are visual creatures…”

-Here is what get's me….
+Here is what get's me…

 WOMEN ARE VISUAL CREATURES TOO!!

 The Pastor said something about the wives needing to lose weight to be more appealing to the man…. but why not point out that most MEN who have gotten “comfortable” could stand to trim a few pounds too?
-And no guys won't put makeup on… but they could shave their face everyday!!
+And no guys won't put makeup on… but they could shave their face every day!!

 Just because there are more topless bars than male dance clubs does not mean women are any less visual – it simply means we are just not as OPEN with what we like. (and don't get me started on THAT bandwagon…)

 But why then is it ok to become a slob later in the relationship?!
 At what point is it ok to STOP caring about your appearance and STOP trying to impress your partner?

 In my opinion: Never.

 Most men (and some women) would say that they do not have enough sex.
 In fact, the two main causes for the huge divorce rate in our country are sex and money. (or lack thereof)

 With that being said, doesn't it kind of stand to reason that intimacy rapidly declines when two partners “let themselves go!?”
 Can't we agree that the two issues are directly connected?

-When are we going to realize that WOMEN are just as visual as men, and that relationships and intimacy decline at the same exact rate that “letting ourselves go” does.
+When are we going to realize that WOMEN are just as visual as men and that relationships and intimacy decline at the same exact rate that “letting ourselves go” does?

 Oprah, Dr Phil, and hundreds of others have addressed this topic, and every single one of them agree that it is detrimental to the intimacy of a relationship.
 WHY if we all KNOW THIS do we keep doing it!?!

 Women aren't on their own list of priorities.

-We have the same bills, same stresses, same responsibilities, same arguments.
+We have the same bills, the same stresses, same responsibilities, same arguments.
 He can probably count on two hands the number of days he has seen me without makeup, without my hair done, not showered, etc. It's a priority for me.

-Even this Pastor who was quick to tell the ladies how to be more aesthetically pleasing to their men, did not make a single mention about the MEN'S appearance being equally as important.
+Even this Pastor who was quick to tell the ladies how to be more aesthetically pleasing to their men did not make a single mention about the MEN'S appearance being equally as important.

 Not in this lifetime.